cdr-stats/cdr-stats/docs/source/getting-started.rst

 Architecture
 ------------

-CDR-Stats uses MongoDB as the underlying CDR store.
-MongoDB allows querying and analysis of many millions of records without noticeable loss of performance, and can easily be scaled as demand increases.
+CDR-Stats uses PostgreSQL as the underlying CDR store.
+PostgreSQL with Materialized view allows querying and analysis of many millions of records without noticeable loss of performance, and can easily be scaled as demand increases.

 Postgresql is used for managing CDR-Stats in terms of users and managing the web framework, Django.